 We recommend visiting the club you are interested in joining, watching how the club works, and meeting the leaders and members of that club.
 Club leaders are always happy to answer any questions you may have.
-A list of current Lincoln County 4-H Clubs is available on the 4-H Clubs in Lincoln County page.
+A list of current Lincoln County 4-H Clubs is available on the 4-H Clubs in Lincoln County page. (bit.ly/LC4Hclubs)

 There are also opportunities for adults to serve as leaders at the club and county level.
-If you are interested in this option, please go to the 4-H Leadership page for more information or contact us at the Extension Lincoln County office at 715-539-1072.
+If you are interested in this option, please go to the 4-H Leadership page for more information or contact us at the Extension Lincoln County office at 715-539-1072. (bit.ly/LC4HVolunteers)

 All 4-H enrollment is done online.
 Before you enroll, we also encourage you to go through this project guide and choose the projects you are interested in taking!

-4-H Online 2.0 is the online enrollment and registration system for Wisconsin 4-H. This is where you enter family and individual information that is used by your county and the state 4-H offices to manage and record your participation in the 4-H Youth Development program.
+4-H Online 2.0 is the online enrollment and registration system for Wisconsin 4-H. This program is used for enrolling in the program as well as registering for various other 4-H opportunities! (bit.ly/JoinLC4H)

 The state has created a Family Enrollment Guide that will walk you through the process.
 You can find the guide here!
-Be sure to read the brief descriptions on each screen while re-enrolling, these are very helpful to explain that step in the enrollment process.
+Be sure to read the brief descriptions on each screen while re-enrolling, these are very helpful to explain that step in the enrollment process. (bit.ly/JoinLC4H)